All of you deserves tender care.

 Implant Reconstruction

-The most common types of breast reconstruction is implant reconstruction.
+The most common type of breast reconstruction is implant reconstruction.
 This procedure has a shorter recovery time than flap reconstruction and can sometimes be completed in one step.
-It also uses the same incision site as the mastectomy, so there will not be an additional scar.

 The downside of implant reconstruction is that it requires a longer preparation time.
-Following mastectomy, there is usually not enough breast tissue to place an implant.
-Implant reconstruction usually requires a period of tissue expansion to stretch out the remaining skin and allow placement of permanent implant at a later time.
+If you have had a mastectomy or you have very tight tissues in conjunction with the tuberous breast deformity, you may not have enough breast tissue to place an implant immediately.
+Implant reconstruction sometimes requires a period of tissue expansion to stretch out the skin and allow placement of permanent implant at a later time.
 The tissue expander acts like a “balloon” which is placed beneath the skin and pectoralis muscle.
-Through a small valve in the expander, salt water is periodically injected to gradually fill the expander over a period or 2-3 months.
+Through a small valve in the expander, salt water is periodically injected to gradually fill the expander over a period of 2-3 months.

-After a waiting period of 6-8 weeks, which allows the skin to accommodate to its new size, you will have a second surgery.
+After a waiting period 3 months, which allows the skin to accommodate to its new size, you will have a second surgery.
 At this time the expander is replaced with a permanent implant.
 (The implant size and material are chosen at your consultation.)
-Reconstruction of the nipple-areolar complex is generally performed at a third stage several months later.

 Flap Reconstruction

 Flap reconstruction uses tissue from another part of your body to create a new breast.
 This is a more extensive surgery than implant reconstruction, because your muscle and tissues are being used to create the flap.
 Flap reconstruction also creates more visible scarring.
 However flap reconstruction is an ideal choice for someone who wants more natural-feeling breasts, doesn’t want the maintenance involved with implants, or doesn’t have enough skin available for implant reconstruction.
-There are three types of flap reconstruction available:
+Dr. Naidu recommends that flap surgery be performed in the hospital, and she will be able to refer you to the appropriate surgeon at New York Presbyterian Hospital or Memorial Sloan Kettering Cancer Center if this is your preference.

 Good Candidates for Breast Reconstruction in NYC

 Having realistic expectations is essential.
 Your reconstructed breast will not have the same sensation as your natural breast tissue and will not look exactly like your natural breasts.
-You will require additional procedures to create nipples.
-Breast reconstruction also means that you will have incision lines on your breast.
-If you choose flap reconstruction, you will also have incision lines at the donor site (usually the upper back or abdomen).
-These scars will fade over time.
+You may require additional procedures to re-create the nipple-areolar complex.

 The use of implants has risks and requires additional monitoring with yearly examinations.
 In our experience, despite these drawbacks, most women are extremely happy with their decision to have breast reconstruction.